KMint1819/yolov5/README.md

 - Tried and beneficial
     - Merge the edge
+        - Can be further improved by sliding window + nms
     - Decrease IOU threshold
     - Decrease conf threshold
     - Add hsv augmentation to detect rice in very bright/dark situations
+        - Does not help since bright/dark situations won't be labeled in the ground truth

 - Tried but doesn't help
     - Use different detectors accordingly
     - Stride training

+## Learn
+- 不要一開始就找完美解答
+- 大model != 高準確度
+-